 With David gone, I felt helpless and adrift.
 Then, looking through some of the leaflets the hospital had given me I read about Pancreatic Cancer UK.
 The more I learned about their research, the more hopeful I felt about the future.

-A research project which was made possible thanks to people who left gifts in their Wills, has recently made an incredible breakthrough.
-They’ve discovered a protein which promises to kill pancreatic cancer cells without damaging healthy tissue.
+Professor Lemoine and his team have made an incredible breakthrough – they’ve identified a protein that can be used to help target treatments so they kill pancreatic cancer cells without damaging healthy tissue.
 It really looks as though an effective treatment is on the horizon.